adozenlines/EMV-TLV-PARSER/README.md

 #How to use it?

-Import EMVTLV to your project.
+Import EMVTLV.h to your project.

 ## Main methods.